GGiecold-zz/DBSCAN_multiplex/README.md

 * PyTables
 * scikit-learn

-Upon checking that the required dependencies are installed, you can install DBSCAN_multiplex from the official Python Package Index (PyPI) as follows:
+You can install DBSCAN_multiplex from the official Python Package Index (PyPI) as follows:
 * open a terminal window;
-* type the command: ```pip install DBSCAN_multiplex```
+* type the command: ```pip install DBSCAN_multiplex``` The command listed above should automatically install or upgrade any missing or outdated dependency among those listed at the beginning of this section.

 Usage and Example
 -----------------